Netcracker/KubeMarine/documentation/Installation.md

 **Note**: If the gateway is not specified on the node, then the connection is direct.

+**Note**: To establish an ssh connection, you can use either a keyfile or a password.
 ### vrrp_ips

 *Installation task*: `deploy.loadbalancer.keepalived`